MicrosoftLearning/mslearn-ai-document-intelligence/Instructions/Exercises/01-use-prebuilt-models.md

 1. In Visual Studio Code, in the **Explorer** pane, browse to the **Labfiles/01-prebuild-models** folder and expand the **CSharp** or **Python** folder depending on your language preference.
 Each folder contains the language-specific files for an app into which you're you're going to integrate Azure OpenAI functionality.

-1. Right-click the **CSharp** or **Python** folder containing your code files and open an integrated terminal.
+1. Right-click the **CSharp** or **Python** folder containing your code files and select **Open an integrated terminal**.
 Then install the Azure Form Recognizer SDK package by running the appropriate command for your language preference:

     **C#**: